-If you’re interested, I wrote a more detailed WordPress hosting comparison for these hosts.
+Here’s a detailed WordPress hosting comparison for each of these hosts.

 - MigrateDB Pro – Migrate a WordPress database from one install to another.
 Perfect syncing development to production sites.
 Transfers media files, too.

 - Beaver Builder – Theme-independent page builder tool great for non-technical folks and developers alike.
+If you’ve never used it before, I created a Beaver Builder course for you.
 (Developers, here’s a Beaver Builder review you’ll enjoy)

 - Gravity Forms – Contact form plugin.
 Tons of developer add-ons available for integrations with third-party tools (i.e. MailChimp, PayPal, etc.).